JCall-Engineer/blog/src/writeups/proving-bad-luck.md

 The key insight was that Risk combat, despite feeling random, follows a completely deterministic probability tree.
 Every battle state (attackers, defenders) has exact, calculable probabilities of transitioning to other states.
 This meant I could build a mathematical model to compute the exact probability - no sampling required.

-In order to conceptualize this problem let's imagine a DAG (Directed Acyclic Graph) where the nodes are labeled `(A, D)` where A is the number of attackers, and D is the number of defenders.
-The edges between two nodes is the probability of that transition which we can label: W, L, and T. Recall from [the probability space of Risk](#the-probability-space-of-risk) that the probabilities for a Win, Loss, or Tie are as follows:
+To conceptualize this problem, I use what computer scientists call a DAG (Directed Acyclic Graph).
+Think of it like a road map where you're trying to find routes between cities.
+Cities are dots (nodes), roads connecting them are arrows (edges), and each road has some weight - maybe travel time or distance.
+The "directed" part means roads go one-way, "acyclic" means you can't drive in circles, and "graph" is just the formal term for this network structure.

+For Risk battles, each node is a battle state `(A, D)` - attackers and defenders remaining.
+Each edge is a dice roll outcome labeled W, T, or L. Recall from [the probability space of Risk](#the-probability-space-of-risk) that these transitions have the following probabilities:

-- $P(W) = \frac{2890}{7776}$
+- $P(W) = \frac{2890}{7776}$ - defenders lose 2 troops (attacker wins)
-- $P(T) = \frac{2611}{7776}$
+- $P(T) = \frac{2611}{7776}$ - each side loses 1 troop (tie)
-- $P(L) = \frac{2275}{7776}$
+- $P(L) = \frac{2275}{7776}$ - attackers lose 2 troops (attacker loses)

+Just like you can't drive backwards to a city you've already left, you can't regain troops in combat - the graph only flows one direction toward lower troop counts.

-We imagine starting at a node `(75, 10)`, which has 3 transitions:
+Starting at node `(75, 10)`, there are 3 possible transitions:

 - $(75, 10) \xrightarrow{W} (75, 8)$
 - $(75, 10) \xrightarrow{T} (74, 9)$
 - $(75, 10) \xrightarrow{L} (73, 10)$

-Now imagine traveling along this DAG.
-We would multiply the weight of every edge as we move from one node to the next, thereby computing the probability of each specific path through the graph.
-Then we would sum that product over all possible paths to compute the total probability of reaching any given state.
+To calculate probabilities, we trace paths through this network.
+As we travel from one node to the next, we multiply the probability weight of each edge we cross - just like adding up travel times on a road trip.
+To find the total probability of reaching a destination, we sum this product over all possible paths that lead there.

 One problem: naively traversing this DAG by enumerating every path is $O(3^{A+D})$ (3 edges from every node, A+D depth) because there are **multiple** paths from `(75, 10)` to any destination that require revisiting nodes many times to sum over all paths (yes, dynamic programming could handle this, but hold your pitchforks --- I'm leading somewhere better).
 I actually implemented the naive approach before realizing how ridiculous it was and that it was never going to finish.
 But the conceptualization of this DAG still helps us develop a mathematical model for it.